bobbimanners/Applecorn/README.md

 `*SLOW` - turn Apple II accelerator off (supports GS, Ultrawarp and ZipChip).

+### Audio Support

+Applecorn includes an audio engine which emulates that of the Acorn MOS.
+The audio facilities may be used from BBC BASIC using the `SOUND` and `ENVELOPE` commands.
+There are equivalents in other Acornsoft languaes, should you wish to conduct your sonatas in Forth or Pascal.

+Applecorn supports two different audio systems:
+- Ensoniq DOC, which is standard equipment on all Apple IIgs systems.
+- Mockingboard, a common add-on board for the Apple //e.

+If Applecorn is run on a IIgs, Ensoniq audio will be enabled, otherwise a Mockingboard will be assumed to be present in slot 4 (or you will have no audio.)

+Applecorn implements to core features of the BBC Micro audio engine:
+- Three square-wave tone channels
+- One noise channel
+- Pitch and amplitude (ADSR) envelopes updated at 100Hz

+The BBC Micro utilizes the Hitachi SN76489 sound generator chip.
+The Ensoniq DOC is a more powerful sound chip, based on a wavetable, which allows it to emulate teh SN76489 quite closely.
+The Mockingboard uses the popular General Instruments AY-3-8910 chip, which has slightly different capabilities, especially with regard to the noise channel.
+As a result, the Ensoniq emulation is closer to the BBC Micro original than the Mockingboard.

+Up to 16 envelopes are supported without having to worry about any memory conflicts with other functions.

+The audio code relies on an interrupt service routine being invoked 100 times a second.
+This ISR also updates the pseudo-realtime clock which may be read (and set) in BASIC using the `TIME` variable.
+For a //e with no Mockingboard there are is no source of interrupts, so `TIME` remains at zero.

 ## How to Build

 Applecorn is built natively on the Apple //e using the Merlin 16 assembler